 We've done a ton of work with kids, though it's often in a documentary / studio commercial context.
 Here are two things that feel most relevant.

-We shot & produced this series of 7 branded films with Fatherly & Lysol about the unexpected messes kids make while... being kids.
-Edit & music not on us.
+Lysol x Fatherly: Unexpected Messes -- We shot & produced this series of 7 branded films about the unexpected messes kids make while... being kids.
+Edit & music were not our doing.

 Young Explorers is a series I've been working on that follows kids who've just learned to walk on self-guided adventures around the city.